-Hauraki Māori welcomed early European contact because of the new goods it brought – iron tools and new crops in particular.
-They exchanged food and labour for European goods.
+Hauraki Māori welcomed early European contact because of the goods it brought – in particular, iron tools and new crops, which they could obtain in exchange for food and labour.

 Marutūahu expansion to Tāmaki and Mahurangi, on the far side of the Hauraki Gulf, had led to conflict with Ngāti Whātua and Ngāpuhi in the late 1700s.
 Meanwhile, internal jealousies and tensions continued.